 Job uses this rhetorical question to express that he wishes that they would stop speaking useless words.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "How I wish your useless words would end!"
-(See: Rhetorical Question) ULT 3 Will useless words ever have an end?
-What is wrong with you that you answer like this?
-What is wrong with you that you answer like this?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) What is wrong with you that you answer like this?
 Job uses this rhetorical question to rebuke Eliphaz.
 Here the word "you" is singular and refers to Eliphaz, who just finished speaking to Job.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "Eliphaz, you should stop answering me like this!"
-(See: Rhetorical Question) I could collect and join words together Job speaks of thinking of useless things to say as if his words were random items that he collected and joined together.
-Alternate translation: "I could think of things to say" (See: Metaphor) shake my head This is an action that shows disapproval.
-(See: Symbolic Action) in mockery The word "mockery" can be expressed as a verb.
-Alternate translation: "to mock you" (See: Abstract Nouns) ULT 4 I also could speak as you do, if you were in my place; I could collect and join words together against you and shake my head at you in mockery.
-I would strengthen you with my mouth, and the quivering of my lips will bring you relief!
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) I could collect and join words together Job speaks of thinking of useless things to say as if his words were random items that he collected and joined together.
+Alternate translation: "I could think of things to say" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) shake my head This is an action that shows disapproval.
+(See: Symbolic Action (p.1223)) (See: Symbolic Action (p.1223)) in mockery The word "mockery" can be expressed as a verb.
+Alternate translation: "to mock you" (See: Abstract Nouns (p.
+1123)) (See: Abstract Nouns (p.1123)) I would strengthen you with my mouth, and the quivering of my lips will bring you relief!
 The words "mouth" and "lips" are metonyms for the words or messages that a person speaks using his mouth and lips.
 Here Job is speaking sarcastically and means the opposite of what he says.
-ULT 5 I would strengthen you with my mouth, and the quivering of my lips will bring you relief!
 Alternate translation: "My words would surely not be encouraging to you!
 They would surely not lighten your grief" or "By speaking to you as you spoke to me earlier, I would not encourage you or lighten your grief!"
-(See: Metonymy and Irony) with my mouth Here Job's "mouth" represents what he says.
-Alternate translation: "with what I say" (See: Metonymy) the quivering of my lips This is a metonym for the words or message that he speaks.
-Alternate translation: "my comforting words" (See: Metonymy) will bring you relief This speaks of grief as if it were a heavy physical burden.
-Alternate translation: "will lessen your grief" or "will help you feel less grief" (See: Metaphor) grief Job has experienced great loss of family and health that is unexplained and therefore causes him "great sorrow and emotional pain."
-ULT 6 If I speak, my grief is not lessened; if I keep from speaking, how am I helped? how am I helped?
+(See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-irony]]) (See: Metonymy (p.1192)) with my mouth Here Job's "mouth" represents what he says.
+Alternate translation: "with what I say" (See: Metonymy (p.1192)) (See: Metonymy (p.1192)) the quivering of my lips This is a metonym for the words or message that he speaks.
+Alternate translation: "my comforting words" (See: Metonymy (p.1192)) (See: Metonymy (p.1192)) will bring you relief This speaks of grief as if it were a heavy physical burden.
+Alternate translation: "will lessen your grief" or "will help you feel less grief" (See: Metaphor (p.1186)) grief Job has experienced great loss of family and health that is unexplained and therefore causes him "great sorrow and emotional pain." how am I helped?

 Job uses this rhetorical question to express that keeping quiet does not lessen his grief.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "it does not help me at all."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.1216))

 But now, God, you

 Job now turns his complaining to God.